poozipotti/spotify_constellations/Readme.md

 ## What is it?

-Spotify Constellations is a project made to connect people through music.

 This project was started to see if I could find an interesting way to explore the spotify api.
 I found spotify jam feature really intriguing, especially the push and pull of different peoples tastes colliding.
 If someone changed the entire vibe, would it stick, or not?